A compendium of logarithmic corrections in AdS/CFT: Logarithms in the 4d Euclidean path integral

 Let us collect some important remarks on the results.
 For fields of spins $1\leq s \leq 2$, the operator $\mathcal{Q}$ can be brought to Laplace form \eqref{eq:Laplace-op} only after imposing gauge-fixing conditions inside the path integral.
 For massless fields, this requires the addition of appropriate ghost fields, as we review in Appendix~\ref{App:coeffs}.
 Our results for the corresponding $(a_E,c,b_1,b_2)$ coefficients are compatible with previous derivations in the literature, see e.g. \cite{David:2021eoq,Karan:2022dfy}.
 For massive fields, the mass term typically breaks gauge invariance and to remedy this we must introduce appropriate Stückelberg fields \cite{Stueckelberg:1938zz,Stueckelberg:1938hvi}, see \cite{Ruegg:2003ps} for a modern review.
 It is important to note that these fields are physical, and while they do not modify the classical equations of motion, they are allowed to run in loops.
 Therefore, they generically give non-trivial contributions to the heat kernel coefficients.
 To draw attention to this point, we explicitly separate the contribution from the Stückelberg fields to the $(a_E,c)$ coefficients in Table~\ref{tab:coeffs}.
 This also makes it clear that the massless case is not obtained as a limit of the massive one, which is a manifestation of the fact that the Stückelberg fields do not decouple at the one-loop level.
 Introducing the appropriate Stückelberg fields is therefore crucial to obtain the correct coefficients in~\eqref{eq:a4-bulk} for massive fields.

 It is also worth mentioning that, because we study fields on an asymptotically AdS$_4$ space, by massless we mean $m^2 = -2/L^2$ for a scalar field and $m = 1/L$ for a gravitino field.
-This is consistent with the relation between mass and the conformal dimension summarized in Table~\ref{tab:conf-m}.
-For example, a massless (pseudo) scalar field with $m^2=-2/L^2$ corresponds to a scalar operator with the lowest conformal dimension allowed by unitarity $\Delta=1$ in a holographically dual CFT.
+This nomenclature takes into account the conformal coupling in the Lagrangian which, in the case of a (pseudo) scalar field for example, reads $\frac16 R \phi^2 = -2L^{-2}\phi^2$ on an asymptotically AdS background.
+Indeed, such a conformally coupled scalar field sits in the massless supermultiplet of a conserved current.

 Finally, the four-derivative quantities $(E_4,W^2,R^2)$ are not all linearly independent on an Einstein background for which $R_{\mu\nu} - \frac12 g_{\mu\nu}(R - 2\Lambda) = 0$.
 After turning off the background Maxwell field, the linear constraint implied by the Einstein equations \eqref{eom} is